 The fee schedule currently in effect is 3.00% on all assets.
 Net of fee composite returns are calculated by reducing each monthly composite pure gross rate of return by the highest "bundled" fee charged (3.00%) annually, prorated to a monthly ratio.
 The "bundled" fee includes transaction costs, investment management, custodial, and other administrative fees.
 As of January 2014, the internal dispersion of annual returns is measured by the asset-weighted standard deviation of portfolio returns included in the composite for the entire year.
 For prior years, the equal-weighted standard deviation was used.
 Data prior to January 2013 is not displayed because that data is non GIPS compliant.
 The three-year annualized ex-post standard deviation is not available prior to 2015 because the composite did not have 36 months of GIPS compliant data.
 A list of composite descriptions is available upon request.
 Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.
 Past performance is not necessarily indicative of future results.

 The composite uses the following blended benchmark 70% Russell 1000® Value / 30% Bloomberg Barclays US Intermediate Treasury which is rebalanced monthly.
+Benchmark returns are not covered by the report of independent verifiers.

 The Russell 1000® Value Index measures the performance of the large-cap value segment of the U.S. equity universe.